In this article

 • Other factors: Beyond revenue, credit card issuers evaluate factors such as business age, credit history, and debt-to-income ratio.
 Make sure your overall financial profile is strong.

-Advice for small businesses
+Tips for small businesses

-As a newly established business, you may not have generated a year of revenue.
+As a newly established business, you may not have generated a year of revenue yet.
 In that case, it can be tricky to report your annual business revenue on a credit card application.
 Based on your credit issuer’s guidance, here are a couple of ways you can report annual revenue without a year of income:

 • Report $0: If you haven’t made any income yet, you may still be eligible for the credit card.
 Some providers don’t mind if you report $0 under annual revenue.
 Instead, they may ask for a report of your personal income.

 • Estimate revenue based on sales: Some credit card providers let you use revenue projections instead of actual revenue.
-You can figure out your projected annual revenue based on your business plans, past contracts, and expected sales.
+You can calculate your projected annual revenue based on your business plans, past contracts, and expected sales.
 Just check that your provider allows revenue projections first.
 It also helps if you have documentation with your calculations.

 Can you get a business credit card without any revenue?

-Explore more about how Ramp can save your business time and money.
+Learn more about how Ramp can save your business time and money.

 Try Ramp for free